Non-Integral Shareholding in Wintershall Dea

 United Arab Emirates

 The United Arab Emirates have the seventh-largest oil reserves in the world.
-Wintershall Dea has operated there since 2010.
+Wintershall Dea has been active in the country since 2010.
 In 2018, the national oil company ADNOC awarded it a 10% stake in the Ghasha concession.
 Ghasha is one of the most promising gas and condensate projects that has yet to be developed in the Emirates.
 The Ghasha concession offshore Abu Dhabi consists of several major gas and condensate development projects in different phases over the 40-year concession period.